M11 (Istanbul Metro): Route

-It will have two legs, one from Gayrettepe to Istanbul Airport line and the second from Halkalı to Istanbul Airport line.
-The first leg of the rapid transit line will be 37.5 km long with nine stations.
-The second leg of the line will be 31.5 km long with seven stations, in a total of 69 km with sixteen stations.
-When fully completed, the M11 will be one of the longest continuous subway tunnels in the world.
-The travel time between the end stations will be 60 minutes at a maximum speed of 120 km/h.
-The line will run through six districts of Istanbul, Şişli, Kağıthane, Eyüpsultan, Arnavutköy, Başakşehir and Küçükçekmece.
+It has two legs, one from Gayrettepe to Istanbul Airport line and the second from Halkalı to Istanbul Airport line.
+The first leg of the rapid transit line is 37.5 km long with nine stations.
+The second leg of the line is 31.5 km long with seven stations, in a total of 69 km with sixteen stations.
+The line is the longest continuous subway tunnel in the world.
+The travel time between the end stations is around 60 minutes at a maximum speed of 120 km/h.
+The line runs through six districts of Istanbul, Şişli, Kağıthane, Eyüpsultan, Arnavutköy, Başakşehir and Küçükçekmece.
 It is expected that the line will carry annually around 94 million passengers.
-The M11 line will connect to other rapid transit lines: Marmaray, M1, M2, M3, M7 (twice), M9 and at the airport to the high-speed train line.
+The M11 line connects to other rapid transit lines: Marmaray, M1, M2, M3, M7 (twice), M9, and at the airport to the high-speed train line.